feathersjs/feathers/docs/api/events.md

 ## Service Events

 Any service automatically emits `created`, `updated`, `patched` and `removed` events when the respective service method returns successfully.
 This works on the client as well as on the server.
+Events are not fired until all [hooks](./hooks.md) have executed.
 When the client is using [Socket.io](socketio.md), events will be pushed automatically from the server to all connected clients.
 This is how Feathers does real-time.

 <BlockQuote type="tip">

-Events are not fired until all of your [hooks](./hooks.md) have executed.
+To disable sending of events e.g. when updating a large amount of data, set [context.event](./hooks.md#context-event) to `null` in a hook.

 </BlockQuote>